Table of contents

 Paw Taw Tree Care – Propagation

 Most paw paws have male and female flowers on separate trees, but there are bisexual trees available.
-Male flowers are borne on long, thin stalks and there are usually multiple blooms.
+Male flowers grow on long, thin stalks and there are usually multiple blooms.
 Female flowers are usually single blooms, held closely to the tree.
 However, we purchase the bisexual variety from the local nursery.

-Cut off your paw paw tree at knee or waist height.
+Cut off your paw paw tree at waist height.
 Put a tin or container over the stump to stop water getting into the tree (or it will rot).
 Be patient and new branches will come out below the stump over coming weeks.

 Aphids and caterpillars